Atanu-Paul/bitcoin_price_alert_app/README.md

 optional arguments:
   -h, --help            show this help message and exit -a alert_amount, --alert_amount alert_amount
                         The price of 1 bitcoin when an emergency alert will be sent.
-Default is 10000 USD -t time_interval, --time_interval time_interval
+Default is 7,18,715 INR -t time_interval, --time_interval time_interval
                         The time interval in minutes after which the lastest value of bitcoin will be fetched.
 Defalut is 5 minutes
   -l log_lenght, --log_lenght log_lenght